Government and Public Services

 Some Fast Streams have particularly high levels of competition as they are both highly popular and have relatively few vacancies (eg, the Diplomatic Service FS and Parliamentary FS).
 For this reason, 'pass-marks' are likely to be higher than the other schemes and we recommend that you put these as your first choice in case you are successful in more than one application process.

-Candidates who apply early may be invited to the Fast Stream Assessment Centre (FSAC) before the end of Michaelmas term.
-FSAC is the final hurdle for four streams (Generalist; HR; Digital, Data and Technology & Cyber; and Finance) and offers may be made soon after your FSAC attendance, or sometime in February once the pass mark is confirmed.
-Candidates for other Fast Streams will face a final selection board (FSB) or assessment centre specific to each stream, in part aimed at evaluating candidates’ technical abilities and knowledge.
+Fast Pass holders (from the Summer Internship Programme) and candidates who apply early may be invited to the Fast Stream Assessment Centre (FSAC) before the end of Michaelmas term.
+FSAC is the final hurdle for some streams and offers may be made soon after your FSAC attendance, or sometime in February once the pass mark is confirmed.
+Some Fast Streams will face a final selection board (FSB) or assessment centre specific to each stream, in part aimed at evaluating candidates’ technical abilities and knowledge.
 There can be a long wait between FSAC and this final round, or a delay between FSB and hearing the outcome as the recruitment teams for each individual stream will want to evaluate all candidates before making final decisions.
 This can mean that candidates who applied in September are still waiting for a final result as late as May.

 Fast Stream Application stages